eea/Products.Reportek/docs/glossary.rst

         different for each reporting obligation

     Release
         Status of an envelope - boolean.
-When released, the Data Reporters are not working on their deliveries and the content of the envelope is publicly available
+When released, the Reporters are not working on their deliveries and the contents of the envelope is publicly available.
+When not released, the contents of an envelope are visible only to users having the role of Reporter, Client or Auditor

     Delivery
-        A collection of files uploaded by Data Reporters in response to one or more :term:`reporting obligations <reporting obligation>`
+        A collection of files uploaded by country Reporters in response to one or more :term:`reporting obligations <reporting obligation>`

     Reporting obligation